Avalanche-io/C4docs/docs/examples/resource_provider/directoryServiceDefinition.c4.md

-# Directory Service
+# Basic Database Service
-This is a services for associating URI endpoints with asset ids.
+This is a service for associating URI endpoints with assets.
 Say this file is at "org.etccenter.c4"

-    Resource org.etcenter.string
+    Resource org.etcenter.assetdatabase
-      String
+      Asset Database
         add: -> bash
             echo "INSERT INTO resources asset_id = ${asset}, resource = ${resource}"
           asset: nil
           resource: nil
         get: -> bash
           echo "SELECT FROM resources WHERE asset_id = ${asset}" | psql
-        asset: nil
+        asset: !!Asset

+`!!Asset` is a type deceleration, and means the 'asset' dependency must be given an asset id as input.

 ---

     Include org.etccenter.c4

     studio database
-      String
-        asset
-          Asset id
+      Asset Database
-            target: "/path/to/local/asset"
+        asset: /path/to/local/asset

     studio database!